reAIM-Lab/ehr_foundation_model_benchmark/README.md

 with information on diagnoses, medications, procedures, and laboratory tests.
 We exported the OMOP domain and vocabulary tables from an on-premises SQL Server as Parquet files, harmonized units for all laboratory measurements, and mapped ICD-9 codes to ICD-10 using General Equivalence Mappings.
 After data cleaning, we converted the CUIMC-NYP OMOP data to the Medical Event Data Standard (MEDS) format to support models that require MEDS as input.
+Finally, the dataset was split into training and held-out sets using a 70:30 ratio, and the same patient split was used for both OMOP and MEDS datasets.
 [Add more description and statistics to this section].